lvc0107/CONAE_WRF_CHIMERE/README.md

 It complies with the original license, if any.

-###From the original project we have added
+### From the original project we have added

 * Minor changes to the original Dockerfile.
 We use WRF 3.7.1
-* Chimere source code
+* Chimere source code #TODO
-* Additional functionality in order to execute WRF+Chimere outside the container
+* Additional functionality in order to execute WRF+Chimere outside the container #TODO